U.S. moves to drop case against Trump ex-adviser Flynn, who admitted lying to FBI

 According to the indictment, Flynn in December 2016 - after Trump won the election but before he took office - discussed U.S. sanctions against Russia with Kislyak and asked him to help delay a U.N. vote seen as damaging to Israel, a move contrary to then-President Barack Obama’s policies.

 Flynn was supposed to cooperate with prosecutors under his plea deal.
-But he switched lawyers and claimed prosecutors had tricked him into lying about his Kislyak conversations.
+But he switched lawyers and said prosecutors had tricked him into lying about his Kislyak conversations.

 Pressure from Trump allies to drop the charges intensified last week after partially redacted documents turned over to Flynn’s defense showed more about the FBI’s thinking before interviewing Flynn.